Dowens’ Rest, Maine, US

 But what started as “just another Karsk conflict” quickly ballooned into a larger fight.
 Karsk, as the people from Verdusk called it, was considered to be the beginning of the Spiral faith - though it had far humbler beginnings.

-What was once a small town north of the Predzkya steppe became a holy battleground as these two major factions fought for “rightful ownership” of the fabled steppe.
+What was once a small town north of the Predzkya steppe became a holy battleground as these major factions fought for “rightful ownership” of the fabled land.

 Post-war, Karsk is abandoned, seemingly sharing the same fate as Verdusk’s own capital, Siwa.
-The only visitors the three-point town sees anymore are pilgrims seeking to pray at the Spiral’s core.
+All paths to the three-point coast are inhospitable and none who try to see it ever return.

 The nightmare

 This nightmare is a dark place, a fractured mirror of the real world full of horrid creatures, ghosts, and worse monsters.
-Only those with an inherent connection to the nightmare can access it, unless one is granted permission by the very God the Spiral worships.
+Only those with an inherent connection to the nightmare can access it, unless one is granted permission by the very God the Rizen worship.